Costs grantholders can claim on a grant

 - phone cards and other ad hoc charges.

 - photocopying charges.

 Removal and relocation expenses

-For lead applicants, staff employed on the grant or others contributing to the research to work away from their administering organisation (and for accompanying partners and dependants).
+For you, staff employed on your grant or others contributing to the research to work away from their administering organisation (and for accompanying partners and dependants).